Nancy "Pili" Hernandez

-Nancy "Pili" Hernandez (born 1980) is an Irish Chicana interdisciplinary artist and activist.
+Nancy "Pili" Hernandez (born 1980) is an American interdisciplinary artist and activist.
 Her art often portrays climate injustices, with a key topic being water pollution.
 Her artwork is intended to promote changes in climate policy, and spread awareness about climate change.

 Biography

-Hernandez was born in Pittsburg, California in 1980.
+Hernandez was born in Pittsburg, California, in 1980.
 Her father is Chicano and her mother is Irish.
-Hernandez’s early life was heavily influenced by the art that was around her, noting she believed murals were a normal part of each city.
+Hernandez's early life was heavily influenced by the art that was around her, noting she believed murals were a normal part of each city.
 As a high school student, she painted one of her first murals advocating for environmental justice.
 Once she left California, she observed that murals served as a connector between cities, as she viewed the cultural contrasts between cities in which murals were prohibited and cities in which murals were encouraged.

-Hernandez received an Associate of Arts degree in 2003 from the City College of San Francisco, later transferring to San Francisco State University and graduating with a bachelors degree in La Raza studies, and a minor in art education.
+Hernandez received an Associate of Arts degree in 2003 from the City College of San Francisco; she later transferred to San Francisco State University where she graduated with a bachelors degree in La Raza studies, and a minor in art education.

 After graduating from San Francisco State University, Hernandez worked as a program manager for the non-profit Homey from 2005 to 2009.
 For Homey, she created curriculum for ethnic and art classes, taught these classes, and ran community-building initiatives for at-risk youth at San Francisco Mission District High Schools.
 Hernandez taught art classes at the June Jordan School for Equity from 2006 to 2020.
 She later worked as the Gathering for Change coordinator for the San Francisco City Hall Youth Commission from 2008 to 2009.
 In this position, she organized numerous community-focused events and conferences throughout various San Francisco neighborhoods.
 During her time as a coordinator, Hernandez was in charge of fifteen youth interns at City Hall and orchestrated nine unique live art shows.
 From 2010 to 2014, Hernandez was the Water Writes Mural Project Coordinator for the Estria Foundation.
 Hernandez was also a board member of the organization Youth Together from 2008 to 2016.
-During her time in this role, she worked on addressing education inequality in both Oakland, California and Richmond, California.
+During her time in this role, she worked on addressing education inequality in both Oakland, California, and Richmond, California.
 From 2015 to 2019, Hernandez worked as the manager of youth services for the Good Samaritan Family Resource Center.
 Currently, Hernandez works as the Manager of the Excelsior Strong Casa de Apoyo program.
 This program is run by the San Francisco Latino Task Force and is dedicated to providing various Latino community resources throughout the Excelsior district.